Verstappen claims record victory to draw level with Prost

-Red Bull Racing's Dutch driver Max Verstappen celebrates on the podium after winning the Formula One Mexico Grand Prix at the Hermanos Rodriguez racetrack in Mexico City October 29, 2023. — AFP picMEXICO CITY, Oct 30 — World champion Max Verstappen drew level with Alain Prost on 51 Formula One victories yesterday when he claimed his record 16th triumph of the season at the Mexican Grand Prix.
+Red Bull Racing’s Dutch driver Max Verstappen celebrates on the podium after winning the Formula One Mexico Grand Prix at the Hermanos Rodriguez racetrack in Mexico City on October 29, 2023/AFPPix: World champion Max Verstappen drew level with Alain Prost on 51 Formula One victories on Sunday when he claimed his record 16th triumph of the season at the Mexican Grand Prix.

 The 26-year-old Dutchman came home 13.875 seconds ahead of a revitalised Lewis Hamilton, who started sixth, with pole-sitter Charles Leclerc taking third place ahead of his Ferrari team-mate Carlos Sainz.

+It was Verstappen’s fifth win in Mexico and his record-equalling 18th podium finish this year while the luckless Leclerc, who collided with Sergio Perez’s Red Bull at the first corner, endured his 11th successive failure to convert pole into a victory. headtopics.com

-Perez spun off, recovered and retired, much to the disappointment of his home Mexican fans in a big crowd at the high-altitude Autodromo Hermanos Rodriguez.
-Daniel Ricciardo finished a creditable seventh for Alpha Tauri ahead of Oscar Piastri in the second McLaren, Williams’ Alex Albon and Esteban Ocon of Alpine.Verstappen made a sensational start, powering between the Ferraris to take the inside line after the 800-metre rush from Turn One. headtopics.com
+“It is just incredible,“ said Verstappen.
+“To win from P3, is just amazing.
+I started P3 and the car was really great.
+It was a very strong race and now I don’t know -- more wins, maybe 17 or 18!”
+Daniel Ricciardo finished a creditable seventh for Alpha Tauri ahead of Oscar Piastri in the second McLaren, Williams’ Alex Albon and Esteban Ocon of Alpine.Verstappen made a sensational start, powering between the Ferraris to take the inside line after the 800-metre rush from Turn One.

 After a 20-minute interlude to clear the debris, the race resumed with a standing start, which Verstappen, on hards, nailed ahead of Leclerc as Hamilton on mediums looked for a gap.